The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-2-closures/unit-4-2.md

 </details>

-Each time we create a function, we create a **closure**: *the set of variables created inside of a function*.
+Each time we create a function, we create a **closure**.
+A closure is the combination of a function bundled together (en**closed**) with references to its surrounding state.
+In other words, a closure gives you access to an outer function's scope from an inner function.

-**To use a closure**, we create variables in a function and return an _inner function_ that references those variables in the outer function's scope.
+**To use a closure**, we return an _inner function_ that references variables in the outer function's scope.

 ```js
 function getRandomPrinter() { // outer function